SourceNinja/docs/sourceninja-ruby-gem.md

 Updated Magically
 -----------------
-Each time you push to production the sourceninja-ruby gem will be ran and data will be populated back to SourceNinja.
+Each time you push to production the sourceninja-ruby gem will be run and data will be populated back to SourceNinja.
 If you visit your SourceNinja page you will be given a list of outdated gems.

 Support
 -------